Frequently Asked Questions

 How do I know I am going to be studying with a qualified teacher?

-All teachers have studied in music schools such as Berklee College Of Music, Western Connecticut State University, Bucknell University.
+All teachers are required to have a minimum of 5 years teaching full time privately and have degrees in music schools such as Berklee College Of Music, Western Connecticut State University, Bucknell University, New England Conservatory Of Music and University Of Hartford.
 They all have a background in teaching and regularly perform throughout the New England area.
 We have a very selective process for choosing our teachers!

 What are the practice requirements?